 The world of fashion has proven to be both powerful and impactful.
 It’s essential we stay connected on these very important sustainability issues and move in a direction and momentum that is sustainable for all, for now, and forever.

 Want to learn more?
-Take a look at our other blogs discussing sustainable fashion, or if you would like to explore more about how to measure and improve the environmental impacts or sustainability in the clothing or fashion sector, get in touch below.
+Take a look at our informative Sustainable Apparel and Textile resource page.
+If you would like to explore more about how to measure and improve the environmental impacts or sustainability in the clothing or fashion sector, get in touch below.